-Parameter Description ----------- ------------- --
+Parameter Description ----------- ------------- -- -- --

 Export before selected panel Exports all panels before the selected panel into a new project.
 Path Using the Browse button, you can browse to the location where you want to save the first half of the project, and type in its project name.
 Include selected panel Includes the selected panel in the first half of the project.
 Export after selected panel Exports all panels after the selected panel into a new project.
 Path Using the Browse button, you can browse to the location where you want to save the second half of the project, and type in its project name.
 Include selected panel Includes the selected panel in the second half of the project.
-Remove exported panels from current project Removes the panels you selected to export from the current project.
-If you do not select this option, the current project will preserve a copy of the panels getting exported into new projects.
-Link extracted project Adds each extracted project to the project list in the Project Management view, so that you can easily track and merge changes to the extracted projects back into the current project-see Project Management View on page 545.
+Remove exported panels from current project panels from current this option, the current project will preserve a copy of the panels getting exported into Adds each extracted project to the project list in the Project Management view, so the you can easily track and merge changes to the extracted projects back into the current project project-see Project Management View on page 578.